-Scholars should contact their consulate in the U.S. for passport renewal information.
+Scholars and student-interns should contact their consulate in the U.S. for passport renewal information.
 Addresses and telephone numbers for foreign consulates in the U.S.

 The J-1 entry visa stamp is issued by a U.S. embassy or consulate and allows an individual to enter/re-enter the United States.
-A scholar’s legal J-1 status while in the U.S. is dependent upon his/her DS-2019 form being valid or expired and not on whether the entry visa stamp in the passport is valid or expired.
-Scholars must have a valid entry visa stamp in their passport to re-enter the U.S. from overseas.
+A scholar or student-intern's legal J-1 status while in the U.S. is dependent upon his/her DS-2019 form being valid or expired — not on whether the entry visa stamp in the passport is valid or expired.
+Scholars and student-interns must have a valid entry visa stamp in their passport to re-enter the U.S. from overseas.

-Canadian Citizens: Are not required to have an entry visa to enter the United States.
+Canadian Citizens: You are not required to have an entry visa to enter the United States.

 The Arrival-Departure Record, or Form I-94, is provided and required by the U.S. Customs and Border Protection (CBP) when exchange visitors arrive in the U.S. The air and sea arrival I-94 form is now electronic, and the land border I-94 form is still paper.
 For more information, please click here.
 It is recommended that exchange visitors keep the paper I-94 stapled in their passports.